-Furthermore, 30% of blue-collar workers and 35% of white-collar workers would consider changing jobs for more career advancement opportunities.
+Furthermore, around one-third of workers would consider changing jobs for more career advancement opportunities.
 These numbers may be startling, but it shouldn’t be surprising that today’s workers prioritize training and upskilling.

 Our research has revealed two primary areas — skill development and career growth — that employees deem important when it comes to upskilling.